sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/03 Validating and Mutating Admission Controllers.md

 ## Creating our Own ACs

-To facilitate the creation of custom ACs there are two built in ACs called `MutatingAdmissionsWebhook` and `ValidatingAdmissionWebhook`
+To facilitate the creation of custom ACs there are two built in ACs called `MutatingAdmissionsWebhook` and `ValidatingAdmissionWebhook`.

-Webhook processing takes place after all the other built in ACs
+Webhook processing takes place after all the other built in ACs.

 ### Develop and Deploy a Webhook Service